-The Resnet Repair Process is the steps that we take to ensure your computer is working properly after being serviced by our staff.
+The Resnet repair process are the steps that we take to ensure your computer is working properly after being serviced by our staff.
 Every customer is allowed one machine or device submitted to our tech center at a time.
 Below are the steps we take to make sure your trip to our office is easy and enjoyable.

 What should I bring?

-- Power Cables (Except for Desktops with a Standard PC power cord)
+- Power cables/adapters (except for esktops with a standard PC power cord)

-- Any software you would like us to install and licensing information
+- Any software you would like us to install along with their license keys, if applicable

 What is not accepted by Resnet?

-- Our tech will work with you in the office for approximately 20 minutes to try to fix any quick issues such as wireless, email, and device registration.
+- Our technician will work with you in the office for approximately 20 minutes to try to fix any quick issues such as wireless, email, and device registration.
 If the tech is unable to resolve the issue within this timeframe, we will ask for you to submit your device to our tech center for advance diagnosis and repairs.

 - Tickets submitted to the tech center will be worked on in the order they were received.
-Our techs will focus on the customers primary issue.
-If there is something we are unable to fix, we will contact the customer with recommendations or replacement parts.
+Our technicians will focus on resolving the primary issue(s) you reported.
+If there is something we are unable to fix, we will contact you with more information, including part replacement recommendations if necessary.

-- Once the customers primary issues are resolved we will scan for Viruses and Malware, install any operating system, application, and drivers updates.
+- Once the primary issues are resolved, we will scan for viruses and malware as well as install any operating system, application, and drivers updates.

-- Our senior staff will look over the ticket to verify all steps were completed successful.
-The senior staff will then sign off the machine and reset the devices passwords.
+- Our senior technicians will then review the ticket to verify all steps were completed successfully.
+The senior technician will then "sign off" the machine and reset the device's passwords.

-- Customer will be contacted by email and phone to inform the repair request is complete.
-Customers need a Photo ID to pickup the machine.
+- You will be contacted by phone and email to inform you that the repair request is complete.
+You will need a photo ID to pickup the machine.

 Estimated Time for Repair

-Our tech center operates a queued based system and are worked on in the order they are received.
-When you drop off your computer, the tech will inform you our estimated wait time.
+Our tech center operates a on queued based system and tickets are worked on in the order they are received.
+When you drop off your computer, the technician will inform of you our estimated wait time.
 We unfortunately cannot provide a precise completion date as unexpected issues and fluctuations in ticket volume effect this completion date.
 Please keep in mind that Resnet's ticket volume increases greatly when school ends or resumes around holiday breaks, thus increasing the wait time for completion.

 Some machines submitted to our tech center may require a repair install or a full install of the operating system to resolve the issue.
 These are two different repair processes and the terminology can be confusing; below is a description of the process for each to help you understand.

-For Mac machines, we will preform a archive install of Mac OS X. This process is similar to Windows but all data stays inside the users profile and only the system files are replaced.
+Mac machines will have a repair formerly known as an "Archive and Install."
+This process is similar to the Windows process in that the data remains while the system files are replaced.
 Just as with Windows, we will request your permission before we perform this repair.
-We still recommend a backup of non-copyrighted data in the event the system files accidentally overwrites personal folders.
+We still recommend a backup of non-copyrighted data in the event the system files accidentally overwrites personal folders,.

-For both Windows and Mac OS X, we will be formatting the main hard drive on the computer(All Data will be deleted from the hard drive).
-Windows machines must have the legible and matching product key either on the side of the computers case, original Microsoft media, a factory recovery partition, or MSDNAA purchase receipt with a valid Windows key.
+For both Windows and Mac OS X, a full install will format the main hard drive on the computer, meaning all data will be deleted from the hard drive.
+Windows machines must either have a legible and matching product key on the side of the computers case, the original Microsoft install media, a working factory recovery partition, or an MSDNAA purchase receipt with a valid Windows key.

 Data Backup & Recovery